 It’s no secret that our streaming schedule is determined by who we’re with.
-For example, This Is Us is an ideal show to watch as a couple.
-Sex/Life is best enjoyed by oneself (or with a group of close-knit friends).
-There’s also a safe option like Schitt’s Creek, which is reserved for parents and grandparents.
+For example, Stranger Things is an ideal show to watch as a couple.
+The Bachelorette is best enjoyed with a group of close-knit friends.
+There’s also a safe option like Schitt’s Creek, which never gets old.

 Here’s what our test subjects had to say after their first viewing.

 Both the Boomer and the Millennial confirmed that they not only enjoyed Virgin River, but they’d also be interested in continuing the show.
 The series offered just enough mystery, along with a small dose of nostalgia that left them wanting more.

 “It brings me back to the days when I would watch soap operas all morning before picking my kids up from kindergarten,” the Boomer said.

 The Millennial agreed, claiming Virgin River reminded her of a nostalgic TV show: Gilmore Girls.
 “Am I crazy to say it reminds me of Gilmore Girls?” she asked.
 “It’s not the same in that Rory rarely left Lorelai’s side, but I see it following a similar format—one that moves extremely slowly but must be watched diligently to fully understand the character dynamics.”

 2. Is the story line believable?

 When asked if the Virgin River story line is believable, they both gave extremely different responses.
 Let’s start with the Boomer: “In some areas of the U.S., yes, the plot is believable,” she said, naming Los Angeles and New York City as two exceptions.
 However, she noted that believability isn’t a dealbreaker when it comes to shows like Virgin River.